CDCgov/geneflow/docs/chapters/tutorials/multi-step-workflow.rst

 The wc app has been created `already <https://github.com/jiangweiyao/hello-world-2step-workflow-gf.git>`_.
 The app essentially executes the following command: ``wc input.file > output.file`` You can clone the git repository, and look over and run the test package to get a better understanding of what it does.

-First, we tell the workflow to install and use the the exiting wc app by updating the ``apps-repo.yaml`` file.
+First, we tell the workflow to install and use the the existing wc app by updating the ``apps-repo.yaml`` file.
 This tutorial uses the "Hello World" app I built previously, but you can substitute your own.

 .. code-block:: text